Bratteli diagrams, translation flows and their $C^*$-algebras: -theory

 \section{$K$-theory}

 The purpose of this section is to compute the $K$-theory of the $C^{*}$-algebras considered in the section \ref{Cstar}.
 It is probably more accurate to say that we shall investigate the relations between the $K$-theory of the $C^{*}$-algebras.
+We remark that elements of the $K_{1}$-group of any $C^{*}$-algebra, $A$, are given by equivalence classes over matrix algebras over the unitization of $A$, which we denote by $A^{\sim}$.